 Where: H. irregulare originates from North America, where it is commonly found in the Eastern and Western parts, and less commonly found in the central part.

-North America: Canada (Ontario, Québec), Cuba, Dominican Republic, Mexico, USA (Alabama, California, Louisiana, Michigan, Mississippi, Missouri, Montana, Oregon, South Carolina, Vermont, Washington, Wisconsin).
+North America: Canada (Ontario, Québec), Cuba, Dominican Republic, Mexico, USA (Alabama, California, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Oregon, South Carolina, Vermont, Washington, Wisconsin).

 EPPO region: Italy (Lazio region).
 Data from spore trapping studies performed in 30 sites have shown that H. irregulare is currently distributed in all coastal pine stands along 103 km of the Tyrrhenian coastline from Fregene in the north to San Felice Circeo in the south.
 Inland, it has been found as far as 9 km from the coast at Castel di Guido in the north and 18 km from the coast at Fossanova in the south.
 There is no continuity between infected areas (Fregene, Coccia di Morto, Castelfusano, Castelporziano, Anzio, Nettuno, Circeo), as each forest is surrounded by agricultural and urban areas.
 H. irregulare has also been detected in the gardens of several historical villas in the city of Rome (Villa Ada, Villa Borghese, Villa Doria-Pamphili), infecting P. pinea and P. halepensis trees.
 Genetic studies have suggested that the outbreak of H. irregulare in Italy results from a single introduction (most probably in Castelporziano) originating from a single (unknown) location in the Southeastern USA.